qeeqbox/analyzer/README.md

 - [secwiki](https://wiki.ourren.com/news?tag=tools)

 ## Resources
-Linux\MacOS\Windows\Android documentation, software77, MITRE ATT&CK™, sc0ty, hexacorn, PEID, cisco umbrella and tons of researches..
-(If i missed a resource/dependency, please let me know!)
+- Linux documentation
+- MacOS documentation
+- Windows documentation
+- Android documentation
+- software77
+- MITRE ATT&CK™
+- sc0ty
+- hexacorn
+- PEID
+- cisco umbrella
+- TONS OF RESEARCHES..
+(Please let me know if i missed a resource or dependency)

 ## Other Licenses
 #### By using this framework, you are accepting the license terms of each package listed below: